Stocks Waver but Remain Poised for Weekly Gains

 By Will Horner and Gunjan Banerji

-Global stocks paused Friday but remained on track to finish the week with big gains as investors cheered progress between the U.S. and China on trade.
+Global stocks slipped Friday but remained on track to finish the week with gains as investors awaited progress between the U.S. and China on trade.

-The Dow Jones Industrial Average and Nasdaq Composite were roughly flat in early trading.
-The S&P 500 slipped about 0.1%.
-All three indexes are on track for weekly gains of at least 0.6%.
+The Dow Jones Industrial Average fell about 49 points, or 0.2%.
+The S&P 500 slipped 0.1%.
+The Nasdaq Composite was little changed.
+All three indexes are on track for weekly gains of at least 0.5%.

-Some of the optimism lifting stocks earlier in the week waned Friday, highlighting the impact of trade sentiment on stock and bond investors.
+Still, some of the enthusiasm lifting stocks earlier in the week waned Friday, highlighting the impact of trade sentiment on stock and bond investors.

 "Until we actually see some type of trade deal, the level of uncertainty -- which ultimately will translate into volatility in the market -- will persist," said Brian O'Reilly, head of investment strategy at the Dublin-based Mediolanum International Funds.
 "Today, we are just seeing a bit of a recalibration of that over-optimism from a news headline without any hard facts."